 License vocational nursing (LVN) is a respectable, morally rewarding profession that allows practitioners to bring a major contribution to the community by providing patients in various medical institutions with basic medical assistance.
 License vocational nursing is an occupation with a pronounced social character, involving working with and communicating with people, helping and providing healthcare services to ill, injured, convalescent or disabled persons.

 A licensed vocational nurse, or LVN, is also referred to as a licensed practical nurse.
-The LVN profession is rewarding and the LVN salary is usually quite attractive.
 Licensed vocational nurses work directly under physicians and registered nurses as they help care for the ill, injured, disabled and convalescent patients.
 Being an LVN usually involves providing basic bedside care to patients.
 This care may include taking vitals (temperature, blood pressure, polls and respiration).
 They also may give injections, apply dressings and observe patients for adverse reactions to treatment or medications.
 Nursing is a noble profession as the nurse is often a vital link between patient and doctor.
 The quest to become an LVN is not necessarily easy.
 Every state requires that LVNs complete a state-approved Vocational Nursing training program and pass a licensing exam upon completion.
 With all the duties that an LVN is expected to perform it is no surprise that Vocational Nursing training programs typically take about a year to complete.

 Healthcare is a fast-growing profession and the costs of healthcare are constantly rising.